 Getting to Pattaya from Bangkok

 Traveling from cold to hot is a bit tricky, especially when you arrive on the destination.
-Keep some space in the suitcase so you can store the jackets on arrival and have free hands.
-You will need all hands, especially if you’ve got luggage and kids.
-We booked a taxi / limo service online through http://www.pattaya-express.com/ and they waited for us at the airport to take us straight to Pattaya.
-We also booked them for the transfer from Pattaya to Bangkok and from Bangkok to the airport and every time they were on time, professional and with good AC cars.
-The prices are quite reasonable.
+Allow some some room in your luggage so you can store the jackets on arrival and have your hands free.
+We booked a taxi / limo service online through http://www.pattaya-express.com/ and they waited for us at the airport to get us straight to Pattaya.
+We liked them so much we booked them for the transfer from Pattaya to Bangkok and from Bangkok to the airport.
+Every time they were on time, professional and with good AC cars.
+The prices were very reasonable.
 Thailand has really good road infrastructure, no bumps and very few turns, so after about 2 hours on the road, we reached Pattaya.

 Staying in Pattaya

 We had two apartments booked in Pattaya Airbnb for very good prices.

 The first one was a small condo in the centre of Pattaya with an infinity pool on the top floor, gym, a viewpoint room etc. The nice things about this one was that you’re in the middle of all the action.
 You just exist the complex and you’re in the middle of all the restaurants, pubs, bars, massage parlors, you name it.

 The second one was close to Jomtien beach where we had a bigger apartment, surrounded with a forest and an water park, which included a large pool with lot of slides that Luka loved very much.
 The pool was not deep, there’s lots of props for the kids to play with, like a waterfall, a pirate boat replica, slides, a bridge and several jakuzi’s.
 In short, he did not want to leave the pool.